NeKo: Cross-Modality Post-Recognition Error Correction with Tasks-Guided Mixture-of-Experts Language Model: Experiments

 To further assess the generalization ability of \methodwithspace, we evaluate it on the WMT'20 machine translation benchmark for Japanese and Chinese in a zero-shot setting.
 As shown in Table \ref{tab:mt_results}, \methodwithspace achieves competitive performance compared to fine-tuned MT models, obtaining an average BLEU score of 22.9.
-This result highlights the potential of \methodwithspace to handle unseen translation tasks by leveraging the knowledge learned from speech translation datasets.
+This result highlights the potential of \methodwithspace to handle unseen translation tasks by leveraging the knowledge learned from pre-training.

 \paragraph{OCR and TEC} For the OCR task, \methodwithspace achieves a substantial error reduction, lowering the WER from 71.03\% to 14.43\%.
 This represents a significant improvement over the baseline and demonstrates the model's ability to correct OCR errors effectively.
-Compared to the Mixtral-MoE model fine-tuned directly on the OCR dataset, \methodwithspace obtains a 1.02\% lower WER, highlighting the benefit of the task-oriented expert assignment approach.
+Compared to the Mixtral-MoE model fine-tuned directly on the OCR dataset, \methodwithspace obtains a 1.02\% lower WER, highlighting the benefit of the task-guided expert assignment approach.
 In the TEC task, \methodwithspace showcases its versatility by improving the performance on both grammar correction and coherence improvement subtasks.
 For grammar correction, \methodwithspace reduces the WER from 31.41\% to 9.42\%, outperforming the directly fine-tuned Mixtral-MoE model by 1.31\%.
-On the coherence subtask, \methodwithspace achieves a WER of 9.71\%, which is 0.46\% higher than the directly fine-tuned model but still a significant improvement over the baseline. \paragraph{Emergent Unseen Task Zero-Shot Performance} We investigate \method's generalization capabilities to unseen tasks using an additional synthetic typographical error correction dataset~\citep{ShahDeMelo2020TypographicalErrorCorrection}.
-This dataset is derived from the IMDb test split, featured low noise levels (3.75\% character error rate) with corruption applied using algorithms proposed in~\citep{ShahDeMelo2020TypographicalErrorCorrection}.
-Our evaluation focused on zero-shot and five-shot learning scenarios to assess the adaptability of various models without and with minimal task-specific training.
-In the zero-shot scenario, where models were prompted to switch from an ASR task to typo correction without additional training, the challenge proved significant.
-The models, including the advanced Claude-Opus, yielded WERs above 30\%.
-The predictions were markedly irrelevant to the ground truth, highlighting the difficulty of adapting to typo correction without specific fine-tuning.
-This finding prompts further investigation into efficient and effective training techniques for generalizing model capabilities across diverse linguistic tasks.
-In the five-shot scenario, all models improved against the corrupted baseline with Claude-Opus performing best.
-Notably, \method \space outperformed GPT-3.5-Turbo, indicating some affinity towards this task.
+On the coherence subtask, \methodwithspace achieves a WER of 9.71\%, which is 0.46\% higher than the directly fine-tuned model but still a significant improvement over the baseline.